-Sometimes (old, pre-ISO standardisation) files can be technically well-formed but use inefficient PDF constructs.
-If you are sure the input files you are using are well formed, the -fast option may be added to the command line (or, if using AND, to each section of the command line).
-This will use certain shortcuts which speed up processing, but would fail on badly-produced files.
+Sometimes old, pre-ISO standardisation files can be technically well-formed but use inefficient PDF constructs.
+If you are sure the input files you are using are modern ISO-compliant PDFs, the -fast option may be added to the command line (or, if using AND, to each section of the command line).
+This will use certain shortcuts which speed up processing, but would fail on a minority of pre-ISO files.
 The -fast option may be used with:

 '''

 Chapter 3

 -rotate-contents -upright -vflip -hflip

 -shift -scale-page -scale-to-fit -scale-contents

-'''

-''' -show-boxes -hard-box -trim-marks
+-show-boxes -hard-box -trim-marks